Alphabet soup for the soul vol.2 –“R”

 Regulating ourselves and our emotions is the key to a healthy mind and happy life.

-If we do not regulate our body and emotions, we are at the mercy of our mind and happiness, and we will get stuck reacting internally to external circumstances.
+If we do not regulate our bodies and emotions, we are at the mercy of our minds and happiness, and we will get stuck reacting internally to external circumstances.

-If, however, when we get overwhelmed (which happens to almost everyone from time to time), we stop, breathe and regulate our response, that is what it becomes.
+If, however, when we get overwhelmed (which happens to almost everyone occasionally), we stop, breathe and regulate our response, that is what it becomes.
 A reply instead of a reaction.

 Daniel Goleman speaks about this eloquently in his book Emotional Intelligence calling it ‘Amygdala Hijack.’

-The author says if we feel ‘Amygdala Hijack’ coming on, there is a second or two where we can make a decision on how to respond.
+The author says if we feel an ‘Amygdala Hijack’ coming on, we decide how to respond in a second or two.
 If we regulate ourselves at that moment, we respond with control; if we don’t, we react.

-When we react blindly and unwillingly, that is when we say and do things that we usually regret.
+When we react blindly and unwillingly, we say and do things we usually regret.

 When we regulate our emotions, we are in control of our response to things that unfold in our inner and outer world.

-As you go through your day today, notice the times when you respond and react.
+As you go through your day today, notice how you respond and react.
 Awareness is always the starting point!

 Published by Hdavey Thoreau